skip to content

 The application process for the University of Cambridge is conducted through UCAS just like any other University.
 More information on the UCAS process for the University of Cambridge can be found here.

 The entrance requirements for the Human, Social and Political Sciences Tripos and the History and Politics Tripos are A*AA at A-level.
-No specific subject are required at A-level for the HSPS Tripos; for History and Politics some Colleges may require a History A-Level.
+No specific subjects are required at A-level for the HSPS Tripos; for History and Politics some Colleges may require a History A-Level.

 More information on the Undergraduate application process and how to prepare can be found on the Undergraduate Study webpage.